videntity/python-omhe/README.rst

 Open Mobile Health Exchange (OMHE) Parser & Tools for Python
 ============================================================
-(c) 2011 - All Rights Reserved.
+(c) 2011 - Alan Viars (Videntity) -All Rights Reserved.

-Release 0.6dev
+Release 0.6.0

+LICENSE: This code is open source and available under a dual license model; Apache2 license or a commercial license.
+Please read LICENSE.txt for more information.

+If you need a commercial license or support please email us at:

+        sales [at] videntity [dot] com

 Author: Alan Viars (Videntity)
-License: This code is open source and available via Apache2 license.
-Please read LICENSE.txt for more information.
-If you need support, python-omhe is available under a commercial license by Videntity Systems, Inc.
-If you need commercial support please email us at:

-        sales [at] videntity [dot] [com]

 Table of Contents:
 ==================
 .. toctree::